 The cat is the definitive host for Toxoplasma gondii and serves as the reservoir for the parasite that affects all warm- blooded animals world-wide, causing fatalities from overwhelming infestation, especially of the young and of those who are immunocompromised.
 Millions of infective oocytes of this parasite are passed out in cat feces for 10-14 days after infection and infect farm and other animals that consume contaminated water and vegetables.
 Cats testing negative for Toxoplasma and then released under TNR programs are likely to quickly become infected after consuming rodents that serve as intermediary hosts for this parasite, the harmful cycle being thus perpetuated.
 The only way to break the cycle is to keep cats indoors to prevent prey-killing and infection.
 Shedding of oocytes is rare after the first infection.
 Toxoplasmosis is more likely to occur in cats with feline leukemia virus and feline immunodeficiency virus.
 Pregnant women and children are at risk when exposed to cat feces in the litterbox, contaminated soil outdoors and especially improperly handled and undercooked pork and beef.

-After trapping a stray/feral cat on our property we took him to Minnesota’s largest animal humane society not knowing that they had instituted a “Community Cats Initiative,” supported in part by a grant from PetSmart Charities, that embraces a TNR policy that stipulates that the cat whom we took to them and was not assessed as being adoptable would be returned where he was caught if he was not adopted as a “Working Cat” for rodent control on a person’s property.
+After trapping a stray/feral cat on our property we took him to the Animal Humane Society (AHS) in Golden valley, Minnesota’s largest animal humane society not knowing that they had instituted a “Community Cats Initiative,” supported in part by a grant from PetSmart Charities, that embraces a TNR policy that stipulates that the cat whom we took to them and was not assessed as being adoptable would be returned where he was caught if he was not adopted as a “Working Cat” for rodent control on a person’s property.
 No instructions were provided about feeding and oversight of such cats.
 All TNR assigned cats are given only a rabies vaccination and no vaccinations against contagious feline diseases, no test for feline leukemia and feline immunodeficiency disease, (FIV) and are released 24 hours after surgical sterilization.
 The tip of left ear is cut off for identification purposes as a TNR colony or “Working Cat”.
+Beginning in October 2014 and up to June 2018, according to the AHS’s annual reports some 4,970 cats were “returned to field.”
+Two of these cats released near our property we rescued and successfully re-homed

 The cat’s public health role in rodent control is questionable since adult rats are difficult to kill and close association with diseased rodents may actually facilitate the spread of zoonotic diseases into the human community.
 (11).